spiral-modules/websocket-client/README.md

 ##### TODO

 * What kind of commands we are expected to send on server.
 Currently only 'join' and 'leave' are sending something legit.
-Channel name in 'sendEvent' is completely ignored.
+Channel name in 'sendCommand' is completely ignored.
 * We don't need separate 'sfSocket' prefix as all binds are already having a type and we can either omit it or remove completely
 * Connection callback can and should be made into promise.
 Or why do we might need flow of error events?
 Needs research.
 * Needs documenting that channel names should not have '@' symbol and why